Viper2211/Workshop/README.md

 # Workshop
-A esoteric programming language based off of the `Factory` programming language.
+An esoteric programming language based off of the `Factory` programming language.

 A workshop program provides instructions for a virtual claw that moves around and interacts with different sections of the workshop.
 The language itself is operates in bits.